Custom UICollectionViewLayout Tutorial With Parallax

 }

-dictionary.
-Next, it resets all the nested dictionaries, one for each element family, using the element type
+This first thing this method does is empty the cache dictionary.
+Next, it resets all the nested dictionaries, one for each element family, using the element type as primary key.
+The indexPath will be the secondary key used to identify the cached attributes.

-Next, you're going to implement prepareElement(size:type:attributes:)
+Next, you're going to implement prepareElement(size:type:attributes:).

 Add the following definition to the end of the extension: